SystemsApproach/ops/intro.rst

 .. [#] Colloquially, this is sometimes referred to as a shift from
        taking care of pets to one of herding cattle.

+This book addresses those challenges, which brings us to a final note about two words we use frequently: *Operating* and *Operationalizing*.
+Being able to operate a cloud is the end goal and implies an ongoing process, whereas to operationalize a cloud implies the process of bringing a set of hardware and software components into a state that makes it easy to sustain their ongoing operation.
+This distinction is relevant because operationalizing a cloud is not a one-time proposition, but rather, an essential aspect of the operational process.
+Being rapidly evolvable is one of the cloud's most important features, making continual operationalization the key requirement for operating an edge cloud.

 1.2 Disaggregation
 ------------------